manfredsteyer/angular-elements-dashboard/blog/angular-elements-shadow-dom.md

 </div>
 ```

 Between the opening and the closing ``slot`` tags, we can place some default markup that is shown if the caller does not pass any content for it.
-There can be one default slot as well as several named slots.
+There can be one default slot and named ones.

 When calling such a Custom Element, we can use the ``slot`` attribute to point to one of the named slots within the component's template: